mochajs/mocha/docs/index.md

 ### Spec

+Alias: `Spec`, `spec`

 This is the default reporter.
-The "spec" reporter outputs a hierarchical view nested just as the test cases are.
+The Spec reporter outputs a hierarchical view nested just as the test cases are.

 ![spec reporter](images/reporter-spec.png?withoutEnlargement&resize=920,9999){:class="screenshot" lazyload="on"}
 ![spec reporter with failure](images/reporter-spec-fail.png?withoutEnlargement&resize=920,9999){:class="screenshot" lazyload="on"}

 ### Dot Matrix

+Alias: `Dot`, `dot`

-The dot matrix (or "dot") reporter is simply a series of characters which represent test cases.
+The Dot Matrix reporter is simply a series of characters which represent test cases.
 Failures highlight in red exclamation marks (`!`), pending tests with a blue comma (`,`), and slow tests as yellow.
 Good if you prefer minimal output.

 ![dot matrix reporter](images/reporter-dot.png?withoutEnlargement&resize=920,9999){:class="screenshot" lazyload="on"}

 ### Nyan

+Alias: `Nyan`, `nyan`

-The "nyan" reporter is exactly what you might expect:
+The Nyan reporter is exactly what you might expect:

 ![js nyan cat reporter](images/reporter-nyan.png?withoutEnlargement&resize=920,9999){:class="screenshot" lazyload="on"}

 ### TAP

+Alias: `TAP`, `tap`

 The TAP reporter emits lines for a [Test-Anything-Protocol][] consumer.